hobrien/RNAseqTools/WorkflowTutorial/SnakeMake.md

     - perl-level syntax opacity
     - doesn't support parallelization

-- Snakemake
+### Snakemake
-    - Keeps track of dependencies between files
+-     - Keeps track of dependencies between files
     - Manages scheduling of job submission to cluster
     - Automatically re-runs necessary steps when part of the pipeline changes
     - Supports config files to abstract details of pipeline from inputs and outputs